jasphyy/2022-Phase-2/FrontEnd/genshin-app/README.md

 ## Available Scripts

-Make sure that you are in the project directoy "my-app"
+Make sure that you are in the project directoy "genshin-app"

 ### `cd my-app`